 - 1. Investigation.
 The school official(s) considering the suspension will conduct a reasonable investigation of the facts and circumstances and determine whether the suspension will help the student or other students, further school purposes, or prevent an interference with a school purpose. - 2.
 Meeting.
 Prior to commencement of the suspension, the school official considering the suspension or their designee will provide the student an opportunity to give the student's side of the story.
 The meeting for this purpose may be held in person or via a telephone conference. - a.
 The student will be given oral or written notice of what the student is accused of having done, an explanation of the evidence the school has, and the opportunity to explain the student's version.
 Detail is not required where the activity participant has made a self-report or otherwise admits the conduct.
 Names of informants may be kept confidential where determined to be appropriate. - b.
 The suspension may be imposed prior to the meeting if the meeting can not reasonably be held before the suspension is to begin.
 In that case the meeting will occur as soon as reasonably practicable.
 The student is responsible for cooperating in the scheduling of the meeting. - 3.
 Notice Letter.
-Within two school days (two business days if school is not in session), or such additional time as is reasonably necessary following the suspension, the Athletic Director or the Athletic Director's designee will notify the student and the student's parents or guardian.
-The student and parents or guardian will be informed of the opportunity to request an informal hearing. - 4.
+Within two school days (two business days if school is not in session), or such additional time as is reasonably necessary following the suspension, the Athletic Director or the Athletic Director's designee will send a written statement to the student and the student's parents or guardian.
+The statement will describe the student's conduct violation and the discipline imposed.
+The student and parents or guardian will be informed of the opportunity to request a hearing. - 4.
 Informal Hearing Before Superintendent.
-The student or student's parent/guardian may request an informal hearing before the Superintendent by sending a written request to the Superintendent.
-The Superintendent may designate the Athletic

-Director or another administrator not responsible for the suspension decision as the Superintendent's designee to conduct the hearing and make a decision.
+The student or student's parent/guardian may request an informal hearing before the Superintendent.
+The Superintendent may designate the Athletic Director or another administrator not responsible for the suspension decision as the Superintendent's designee to conduct the hearing and make a decision. - a.
+A form to request such a hearing must be signed by the parent or guardian.
+A form will be provided with the notice letter or otherwise be made available by request from the Principal's office.

-- a.
-The request for a hearing must be received by the Superintendent within five days of the Principal notifying the student of the discipline. - b.
+- b.
+The request for a hearing must be received by the Superintendent's office within five days of receipt of the notice letter. - c.
 If a hearing is requested: - i.
 The hearing will be held within ten calendar days of receipt of the request; subject to extension for good cause as determined by the Superintendent or the Superintendent's designee. - ii.
 The Superintendent or the Superintendent's designee will notify the participants of the time and place of the hearing a reasonable time in advance to allow preparation for the hearing. - iii.
-Upon conclusion of the hearing, a written decision will be rendered within five school days (ten calendar days if school is not in session). - 5.
+Upon conclusion of the hearing, a written decision will be rendered within five school days (ten calendar days if school is not in session).
+The written decision will be mailed or otherwise delivered to the participant, parents or guardian. - iv.
+A record of the hearing (copies of documents provided at the hearing and a tape recording or other recordation of the informal hearing) will be kept by the school if requested sufficiently in advance of the hearing by the parent/guardian. - 5.
 No Stay of Penalty.
 There will be no stay of the penalty imposed pending completion of the due process procedures - 6.
 Opportunity for Informal Resolution.
 These due process procedures do not prevent the student or parent/guardian from discussing and settling the matter with the appropriate school officials at any stage.